Social-Evolution-and-Behavior/pymatreader/README.md

 data = read_mat(filename)
 ```

+`data` is a python `dict` containing all variables of the mat file.

 ## License
 This module is developed by Dirk Gütlin & Thomas Hartmann at the Universität Salzburg.
 You are free to use, copy, modify, distribute it under the terms of the GPL3.